Guillaume Kavaruganda: Senior diplomatic career

-Ambassadorial appointments
+As ambassador

 Rising through the ranks of career diplomats of the Ministry of Foreign Affairs and International Cooperation, Kavaruganda's high Commission-ship and ambassadorial designation were approved by the Cabinet, in its session of 20/03/2015 and then unanimously confirmed by the Senate in its Plenary Session of 01/04/2015.
 He was appointed by the cabinet as a High Commissioner to Singapore, Rwanda's only Diplomatic mission to Southeast Asia-Pacific region.
 The High Commission in Singapore also served concurrently as the non-resident Mission to Australia, New Zealand and Indonesia.

 Kavaruganda arrived in Singapore in mid-July 2015 with his wife, Ntezirizaza Alda.
 As High Commissioner-designate, Kavaruganda presented his credentials to the President of Singapore, Tony Tan Keng Yam on Thursday, July 30, 2015, to the Governor-General of Australia, Sir Peter Cosgrove on Thursday, November 24, 2016, and to the Governor-General of New Zealand, Dame Patsy Reddy on Wednesday, February 1, 2017.
 As Ambassador-designate, he presented his credentials to the Indonesian President Joko Widodo on Thursday, January 12, 2017.
 Kavaruganda began his duties right after his credentials were accepted.

 Kavaruganda has since led the diplomatic mission in its objective to deepen ties and foster greater trade & investment linkages between Rwanda and Southeast Asia.
 He served in the region during a pivotal period for the strengthening of relations and friendships with those countries.
-Kavaruganda helped to promote trade and invited investments in Rwanda from Southeast Asia-Pacific region, as a result, Singapore became Rwanda's largest trading partner in the world and Rwanda's exports to Singapore tripled in three (3) years.
-A highlight of his tenure was President Paul Kagame's visit to Singapore in September 2015, where he held important bilateral talks with Prime Minister Lee Hsien Loong and President Tony Tan Keng Yam.
+Kavaruganda helped to promote trade and invited investments in Rwanda from Southeast Asia-Pacific region, as a result, Singapore became Rwanda's largest trading partner in the world and Rwanda's exports to Singapore tripled in three years.
+A highlight of his tenure was President Paul Kagame's visit to Singapore in September 2015, where he held important bilateral talks with Prime Minister Lee Hsien Loong and President Tony Tan.